oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_install.md

 ### Automatically configure the host's gateway

 :::warning
-Before using this command, please make sure that you have restarted the server and that PVE can use the WEB terminal normally before executing this command.
-Do not execute this command immediately after restarting the machine, wait for at least 1 minute after the WEB terminal is successfully started before executing this command.
+Before using this command, make sure the server has rebooted and the PVE web terminal is working.
+Do not run it immediately after reboot; wait at least 1 minute after the web terminal is available.
-If the WEB side doesn't start, run ```systemctl status pveproxy``` to see if it starts, if it's stuck, run ```systemctl start pveproxy``` to start the WEB side.
+If the web service does not start, run ```systemctl status pveproxy``` to check status.
+If it is stuck, run ```systemctl start pveproxy```.
 :::

 :::tip
-This step is most likely to cause SSH disconnections, the reason is to modify the network without waiting for the PVE kernel to start, which will result in setting conflicts, so wait at least a few minutes until the kernel is started, that is, the WEB side is started successfully before execution.
+This step can cause SSH disconnections if networking changes are applied before the PVE kernel stack is fully ready.
+Wait a few minutes and confirm the web UI is healthy before execution.
 :::

 :::tip
-If the host needs to attach an IPV6 tunnel (add an IPV6 subnet to a host that does not have an IPV6 address) before executing this command, please check the [IPV6 free subnet attachment](https://www.spiritlhl.net/en/guide/incus/incus_custom.html#attach-free-ipv6-address-segments-to-host-machines) section to attach to the corresponding configuration file, but please **ignore** 'initial environment modifications' and attach directly, and then execute the following one-click gateway configuration commands after verifying that you have an IPV6 address.
+If the host needs to attach an IPv6 tunnel (add an IPv6 subnet to a host that does not have an IPv6 address) before executing this command, please check the [IPv6 free subnet attachment](https://www.spiritlhl.net/en/guide/incus/incus_custom.html#attach-free-ipv6-address-segments-to-host-machines) section to attach to the corresponding configuration file, but please **ignore** 'initial environment modifications' and attach directly, and then execute the following one-click gateway configuration commands after verifying that you have an IPv6 address.
 :::

 - If vmbr0 is not created, it is automatically created with the same logic as the main installation
-- Create vmbr1 (NAT gateway) to support IPV4 servers that open NAT for IPV6 networks with NAT.
+- Create vmbr1 (NAT gateway) to support IPv4 servers that open NAT for IPv6 networks with NAT.
-- Create vmbr2 (standalone IPV6 gateway), use ndppd to solve the problem of MAC verification of IPV6 addresses by the host, support the opening of servers with standalone IPV6 networks.
+- Create vmbr2 (standalone IPv6 gateway). `ndppd` is used to handle host-side MAC verification for IPv6 addresses so standalone IPv6 server networking can work correctly.
-- If you want to see the complete settings, you can execute ```cat /etc/network/interfaces``` to see, if you need to modify the gateway you need to modify the file, the web site can not be modified!
+- To review full network settings, run ```cat /etc/network/interfaces```.
+If you need to change gateway settings, edit this file directly; the web UI cannot apply those changes reliably.
 - Load iptables and set back to source and allow NAT port forwarding.

 In short, ```vmbr0``` is responsible for v4 standalone IPs, and ```vmbr1``` is responsible for complex v4/v6 NATs, ```vmbr2``` is responsible for v6 standalone IPs.

-Open independent IPV4 virtual machine using vmbr0, gateway with the host, IPV4/CIDR using the same network segment address and the same subnet mask, using the host's unbound IPV4 address for IPV4/CIDR, of course, if the subsequent use of this script does not need to pay attention to this point of the nuances of the thing
+For independent IPv4 VMs on `vmbr0`, use the same subnet and netmask as the host, and assign an unbound host-side IPv4 as the VM IPv4/CIDR.
+If you always use the provided scripts, you usually do not need to handle this manually.

-Use vmbr1 for IPV4 VM with NAT, ```172.16.1.1``` for gateway, ```172.16.1.x/24``` for IPV4/CIDR, where x can't be 1, but of course you don't need to pay attention to this minutia if you use this script later.
+For NAT IPv4 VMs on `vmbr1`, use gateway ```172.16.1.1``` and subnet ```172.16.1.x/24``` (where `x` must not be `1`).
+Script-based workflows handle this automatically.

 Command: